Innovation Culture: Key Principles, Characteristics, and Strategies

 5. Provide Opportunities for Growth and Development

-a person climbs a sucess ladder
+a person climbs a success stairs

 Providing opportunities for growth and development is another critical strategy for building a strong innovation culture.